AlVaWa/Klauvaneset65CC/README.md

 Im using firebase to do a simple deploy.
 Thats why I use the public-folder sturcture.

 ## Run
-You need to register the reciever on cast.google.com and update application ID in sender.js to run this successfully
+You need to register the reciever on [cast admin in Google](cast.google.com) and update application ID in sender.js to run this successfully.